IMU–Simons African Fellowship Program 2020 (up to $5,000)

 In order to apply please take the following steps:

-- Please fill out and submit the online application form for the IMU-Simons Programs.
+- Fill out and submit the online application form for the IMU-Simons Programs.

-- Then send the application with all requested documents (two CVs: of the host and the applicant, detailed Research plan, invitation letter by the host institution, letter by the home institution, tentative budget details in USD as one joint pdf document plus a picture of the applicant to CDC Grants via email: [email protected].
+- Upload all requested documents (two CVs: of the host and the applicant, detailed Research plan, invitation letter by the host institution, letter by the home institution, tentative budget details in USD) as 1 joint PDf to the Online Application Form.

 For more information, visit IMU–Simons African Fellowship.